Obesity

 BMI, or Body Mass Index, is a standard way to assess weight status - learn why and where it came from

 BMI, or Body Mass Index, is used to assess if a person has a healthy weight based on their height.
 BMI is calculated by dividing weight (in kilograms) by height (in meters, squared).
-A BMI calculated to be between 18.5 to 24.9 is categorized as 'normal' weight.
+A BMI calculated to be between 18.5 to 24.9 is categorized as “normal” weight.
 A person with a BMI score under 18.5 is considered underweight.
-Someone with a score over 25 is considered overweight; a BMI score greater than 30 is categorized as obese.
+Someone with a score over 25 is considered overweight; a BMI score greater than 30 is categorized as having obesity.

 In the clinical research field, the BMI calculation serves several purposes.
 First, since the measurement is standardized, it can be easily compared across different studies and groups.
 This helps in data analysis and interpretation.
 Because of this, BMI is often referenced in study eligibility criteria.
 It is vital that clinical trials ensure that participant populations are representative of those who would ultimately use the potential treatments.
 This is especially true in trials related to obesity and weight management/weight loss.

 BMI is a simple but valuable tool in healthcare delivery, but it is only one data point.
-BMI can change over time and as such, should not define a person.
-The measurement is intended to help providers and researchers quickly grasp if individual health concerns may be present.
-Physical examinations and lab tests are also used to get a clearer picture of a patient's overall health status to create an effective plan of care.
+BMI can change over time and, as such, should not define a person.
+The measurement is intended to help providers and researchers quickly identify whether individual health concerns may be present.
+Physical examinations, lab tests, and additional measurements are also used to create a clearer, more complete understanding of a person’s overall health.

 If you are interested in clinical research opportunities around weight management, it is important to know your current height and weight.
-This will make sure that your calculated BMI is accurate during initial study screening steps, which may happen virtually and be based on what you self-report.
-If you have questions about BMI, be sure to ask your healthcare provider.
+This will help ensure that your calculated BMI is accurate during initial study screening steps, which may happen virtually and be based on what you self-report.
+If you have questions about BMI or your overall health risk, be sure to discuss them with your healthcare provider.

 Latest News